close

 Words: 853|Pages: 2|5 min read

-Antoine De Saint-Exupery is an author who wrote a book which is “The Little Prince” which the original title was “Le Petit Prince”.
-This book was first published in English and French in the US by Reynal who published it in English and Hitchcock who published it in French and was publish on April 6, 1943.
+Antoine De Saint-Exupery is an author who wrote a book titled “The Little Prince,” originally known as “Le Petit Prince.”
+This book was first published in both English and French in the US by Reynal, who published it in English, and Hitchcock, who published it in French.
+It was released on April 6, 1943.

-Antoine Marie Roger de Saint-Exupéry who was born on June 29, 1900 in Lyon, France, is a French aviator and writer whose works are the unique testimony of a pilot and a warrior who looked at adventure and danger with a poet’s eyes.
-His fable “Le Petit Prince” which in English, is “The Little Prince” has become a modern classic.
+Antoine Marie Roger de Saint-Exupéry, born on June 29, 1900, in Lyon, France, was a French aviator and writer.
+His works uniquely testify to a pilot and a warrior who viewed adventure and danger through the eyes of a poet.
+His fable “Le Petit Prince,” translated as “The Little Prince,” has become a modern classic.
 Saint-Exupéry came from an impoverished aristocratic family.
-A poor student, he failed the entrance examination to the École Navale and then studied architecture for several months at the École des Beaux-Arts.
-Antoine De Saint-Exupery wrote “The Little Prince” about a child’s fable for adults, with a gentle and grave reminder that the best things in life are still the simplest ones and that real wealth is giving to others.
+Despite being a poor student, he failed the entrance examination to the École Navale and then studied architecture for several months at the École des Beaux-Arts.
+Antoine De Saint-Exupery wrote “The Little Prince” as a child’s fable for adults, with a gentle and grave reminder that the best things in life are still the simplest ones and that real wealth lies in giving to others.

 Get a custom paper now from our expert writers.